tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/051_sample_txn_executor/README.md

 ### Execute transactions in txn.rs

-Most of the logic are here inside the txn.rs function `txn_exec`.
+Most of the logic is here inside the txn.rs function `txn_exec`.

-You can see all txn defined in the codec has been handled in a `match` branch, then return a commit_ctx.
+You can see all txns defined in the codec have been handled in a `match` branch, then return a commit_ctx.
 The commit_ctx is a Context type which records all changes during the txn execution.
-However, before the commit_ctx is finally commited at the last of the `txn_exec` function, no actually changes happened in the state.
+However, before the commit_ctx is finally commited at the last of the `txn_exec` function, no actual changes happened in the state.
 That means, at any time, if the execution failed for whatever reason, the state will **NOT** be changed.

 Let's use CreateTask as an example: